MiraGeoscience/geoh5py/docs/content/geoh5_format/index.rst

    better I/O performance.
 -  Investigate use of h5repack for delivering smaller files.
 -  Investigate use of h5copy to merge data between files.
+-  Concatenate drillhole data to reduce the total number of datasets in the file, in order to improve performance.